Sports journalist Grant Wahl dies in Qatar, U.S. Soccer confirms

 FIFA confirmed the death with an apology.
 Meanwhile, Qatar 2022 World Cup chief executive Nasser Al Khater responded to questioning about the death by saying, “We’re in the middle of a World Cup.
 And we have a successful World Cup.
 And this is something you want to talk about right now?”

-While Al Khater offered “condolences to his family,” the executive said “death is a natural part of life.”
+While Al Khater offered “condolences” to the man’s family, the executive said “death is a natural part of life.”

 Sports Illustrated co-editors in chief Ryan Hunt and Stephen Cannella released a joint statement Friday night, saying in part: “We were proud to call him a colleague and friend for two decades—no writer in the history of SI has been more passionate about the sport he loved and the stories he wanted to tell… He will always be part of the SI family.”

-SI explained Wahl is survived by wife Dr. Céline Gounder and their two dogs.
+Wahl is survived by wife Dr. Céline Gounder and their two dogs, SI explains.

+Gounder, an associate professor at New York University School of Medicine, thanked supporters and friends Friday night, adding that she was “in complete shock.”